TeamMood/teammood.github.com/_posts/2019-12-03-information-radiator-how-to-use-it-in-agile-methodologies.md

 Information radiators help boost feedback and communication, empower teams and focus on results.
 In addition to the information itself, the use of an information radiator conveys 2 main messages: the team has nothing to hide to itself nor to visitors (customers, stakeholders, …).

-To be useful, the information radiator must apply the following best practices:
+To be useful, the information radiator must apply the following **best practices**\:

 ### Accurate Information